tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 <br>but their language prevents them from achieving it.
 " footer="<a href='http://pangaro.com/littlegreybook.pdf'>The Little Grey Book</a> from Dr. Michael Geoghegan" %}

-The whole book is worth reading and has tons of wisdom{% include tufte-sn.html id="robin" content="Thanks to <a href='https://robinkwong.com/'>Robin</a> for sharing this one with me!" %}.
+The whole book is worth reading and has tons of wisdom, especially on the pragmatic nature of introducing new language and the efficiency of old language.{% include tufte-sn.html id="robin" content="Thanks to <a href='https://robinkwong.com/'>Robin</a> for sharing this one with me!" %}.

 ### Shared Delusions